sherlock-audit/2022-11-dodo-judging/README.md

 ## Recommendation
 Add a accumulation variable to maintain the total amount is transfered after each split swap.
 In the last split swap, instead of calculating the `curAmount` by formula above, just take the remaining amount to swap.

-# Issue M-6: `universalApproveMax` will not work for some tokens that don't support approve `type(uint256).max` amount.
+# Issue M-3: `universalApproveMax` will not work for some tokens that don't support approve `type(uint256).max` amount.

 Source: https://github.com/sherlock-audit/2022-11-dodo-judging/issues/41

 ## Found by
-jayphbee, Tomo
+Tomo, jayphbee

 ## Summary
 `universalApproveMax` will not work for some tokens that don't support approve `type(uint256).max` amount.